igniterealtime/openfire-galene-plugin/README.md

 # Installation

-copy galene.jar to the plugins folder in
+copy galene.jar to the plugins folder

 # How to use